 Some people find Burgundy somewhat intimidating from a wine point of view, believing everyone there drinks Grand and Premier Cru all the time.

-What can be confusing however, is the wine classification and labelling and also the wine hierarchy amongst the various villages and producers.
+What can be confusing however, is the wine classification and labeling and also the wine hierarchy amongst the various villages and producers.
 Some wines are estate bottled, some by négociants and so on.
 This tour seeks to dispel some of this confusion.

 Richard’s tour of Burgundy is not a guided tour in the true sense, but rather it’s a gathering of like-minded people, where individual as well group needs can be catered for.
 While well planned, flexibility is paramount on the tour, whether it is for weather or the desires of those on the tour itself.